anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2.1.1"></a>
 #### 4.2.1.1 Predefined Workload Profiles

-The availability of two (2) Profiles will facilitate and accelerate the workload deployment, in case there is a need to implement special capabilities, by the workload, then profile extensions can be used too.
+The availability of two (2) Profiles will facilitate and accelerate the workload deployment, in case there is a need to implement special capabilities, by the workload, then profile extensions can be used too (further details and definitions can be found in [Chapter 2.4](https://cntt.readthedocs.io/en/latest/ref_model/chapters/chapter02.html#24-profiles--flavours).
 The following requirements were taken in consideration for the profile definition:

 * Workloads can be deployed according to specific profiles (Basic; High Performance), and can be configured with a lower level of granularity by using profile extensions
 * Profile extensions allow a more precise configuration of a workload (e.g. GPU, high, speed network, Edge deployment)